 The cost to obtain water for delivery to our customers varies depending on the sources of supply, wholesale suppliers' prices, the quality of water required to be treated and the quantity of water produced to fulfill customer water demand.
 Our source of supply varies among our operating districts.
-Certain districts obtain all of their supply from wholesale suppliers; and other districts obtain their supply from a combination of wells and wholesale suppliers.
-A small portion of supply comes from surface sources and is processed through Company-owned water treatment plants.
+Certain districts obtain all of their supply from wells; some districts purchase all of their supply from wholesale suppliers; and other districts obtain their supply from a combination of wells and wholesale suppliers.
+A small portion of supply comes from surface sources and is processed through Companyowned water treatment plants.
 On average, slightly more than half of the water we deliver to our customers is pumped from wells or received from a surface supply with the remainder purchased from wholesale suppliers.
 Water purchased from suppliers usually costs us more than surface supplied or well pumped water.
 The cost of purchased water for delivery to customers represented 29.7% and 31.2% of our total operating costs in 2024 and 2023, respectively.
 Water purchased from suppliers will require renewal of our contracts upon expiration and may result in significant price increases under any such renewed contracts.